akretion/docky/doc/manual/introduction.rst

 We will build it and run it to have a functional odoo project.

-In odoo/spec.yaml, you will find module's url from github that you want to install when you build your odoo project.
+In odoo/spec.yaml, you will write module's url from github that you need to install when you build your odoo project.

-In odoo/requirements.txt, you will find all python dependency you need to run your odoo project.
+In odoo/requirements.txt, you will write all python dependency you need to run your odoo project.

 In dev.docker-compose.yml, you will find the global configuration of your odoo project.
-You can change the database name, add path for all addons and more for example.
+This file is not in the blank template by default but if you run docky build, it will ask you if you want to create it.

 Automatic DNS resolution
 --------------------------